1983 All-Ireland Senior Hurling Championship

-On 4 September 1983, Kilkenny won the championship following a 2–14 to 2–12 defeat of Cork in the All-Ireland final.
-This was their 23rd All-Ireland title and their second in succession.
+The All-Ireland final was played on 4 September 1983 at Croke Park in Dublin, between Kilkenny and Cork, in what was their second consecutive meeting in the All-Ireland final.
+Kilkenny won the match by 2–14 to 2–12 to claim their 23rd All-Ireland title overall and a second consecutive title.

 Kilkenny's Billy Fitzpatrick was the championship's top scorer with 1–24.
-Kilkenny's Frank Cummins was the choice for Texaco Hurler of the Year.
+Kilkenny's Frank Cummins was the choice for Hurler of the Year.